Armed man takes 20 hostages on bus in Ukraine, may have explosives - LI News Radio

 A statement from local police says police are on the scene.

-Ukrainian media report police received an emergency call saying a man with a gun and explosives had taken over the bus and that several gun shots were heard earlier.
+Ukrainian media report police received an emergency call saying a man with a gun and explosives had taken over the bus and that several guns shots were heard earlier.

 Police are reportedly negotiating with the man by phone.